 Finally, one last ask: if there is an electrician out there who would be willing to lend a hand, the camp has needs.
 Two of the houses have electrical problems that are beyond the ken of Doug Hobkirk, who has been volunteering his time on handyman tasks.
 Ironically, one of the houses is occupied by someone who is studying to be an electrician, but is having trouble with his studies due to lack of heat and light.
 One can hire experts like the Perth Electricians to get help.

-In addition the old Ecosmart ECO 27 inline water heater the camp has been using to provide hot water for showers, laundry and cleaning dishes has ceased performing its duties.
+As we find out more about the electrical issues, we learned that in addition the old Ecosmart ECO 27 inline water heater the camp has been using to provide hot water for showers, laundry and cleaning dishes has ceased performing its duties.
 Doug tells me its receiving power, it’s just turning that power into hot water anymore.

 If you think you might be able to help on either of these, the residents would be much obliged if you’d contact to [email protected].